 By orchestrating container creation and deployment, Kubernetes becomes a useful tool for continuous integration, continuous delivery and continuous deployment.

-Ansible Tower is a web service and a hub for automations tasks which makes Ansible more easily operable for IT teams.
+Ansible Tower is a web service and a hub for automation tasks which makes Ansible more easily operable for IT teams.
 Semaphore, written in Go, is an open source alternative to Ansible Tower.

 How Ansible Helps Dev and Ops